MonticelliLorenzo/MonticelliLorenzo/README.md

 - 👀 I’m interested in girls
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on making money
-- 📫 How to reach me ...
+- 📫 How to reach me : don't try

 <!---
 MonticelliLorenzo/MonticelliLorenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.